 This elements are what you use to provide instruction and context to the people filling out your forms.
 You have several options of text formats to use, but there are no properties or fonts that can be edited once these items are selected.

 - Bulleted List

-The Business information elements are simple images and text blocks.
+The 'Our Information' elements are simple images and text blocks.
 What makes them convenient is that their content is taken directly from your business profile page.
 Should you update any of the associated fields on your business profile, the next time someone views your form, the content would be automatically updated from your profile.
 The available elements are: